 We now apply both estimation techniques for the L$\ell$QT of a dephasing quantum dynamical map that goes beyond the Markovian Lindblad assumptions.
 In particular, we consider a time-correlated frequency noise $\delta\tilde{\omega}(t)$ that is described by an Ornstein-Uhlenbeck (OU) random process~\cite{gardiner2004handbook,Gillespie}.
-This process has an underlying multi-variate Gaussian joint pdf, and incorporates a correlation time $\tau_{\rm c}>0$ above which the correlations between consecutive values of the process become very small.
+This process has an underlying multi-variate Gaussian joint PDF, and incorporates a correlation time $\tau_{\rm c}>0$ above which the correlations between consecutive values of the process become very small.
 In fact, beyond the relaxation window $t,t'>\tau_{\rm c}$, the correlations show an exponential decay \beq C(t-t')=\frac{c\tau_{\rm c}}{2}\ee^{-\frac{|t-t'|}{\tau_{\rm c}}}, \eeq where $c>0$ is a so-called diffusion constant.
 Since this correlations only depend on the time differences, the process is wide-sense stationary.
-Moreover, on the basis of its Gaussian joint pdf, it can be shown that the process is indeed strictly stationary.
-Being Gaussian, all the information is thus contained in its two-point functions or, alternative, in its PSD~\eqref{eq:wide_sense} \beq S(\omega)=\frac{ c\tau_{\rm c}^2}{1+(\omega\tau_{\rm c})^2}, \eeq which has a Lorentzian shape.
-This Gaussian process then leads to an exact time-local master equation for the dephasing of the qubit~\eqref{eq:TCL_dephasing} with a time-dependent decay rate \beq \gamma(t)=\fourth S(0)\left(1-\ee^{-\frac{t}{\tau_{\rm c}}}\right). \eeq In the long-time limit $t\gg\tau_{\rm c}$, one recovers a constant decay rate $\gamma(t)\approx S(0)/4= c\tau_{\rm c}^2/4$, which connects to our previous discussion of the effective exponential decay of the Ramsey signal $p^{\rm TL}_i(m_x)\approx\big(1+(-1)^{m_x}\ee^{-t_i/T_2}\big)/2$ and the decoherence time $T_2=2/c\tau_{\rm c}^2$.
+Moreover, on the basis of its Gaussian joint PDF, it can be shown that the process is indeed strictly stationary.
+Being Gaussian, all the information is thus contained in its two-point functions or, alternatively, in its PSD \beq S(\omega)=\frac{ c\tau_{\rm c}^2}{1+(\omega\tau_{\rm c})^2}, \eeq which has a Lorentzian shape.
+This Gaussian process then leads to an exact time-local master equation for the dephasing of the qubit in Eq.~\eqref{eq:TCL_dephasing} with a time-dependent decay rate \beq \gamma(t)=\fourth S(0)\left(1-\ee^{-\frac{t}{\tau_{\rm c}}}\right). \eeq In the long-time limit $t\gg\tau_{\rm c}$, one recovers a constant decay rate $\gamma(t)\approx S(0)/4= c\tau_{\rm c}^2/4$, which connects to our previous discussion of the effective exponential decay of the Ramsey signal $p^{\rm TL}_i(m_x)\approx\big(1+(-1)^{m_x}\ee^{-t_i/T_2}\big)/2$ and the decoherence time $T_2=2/c\tau_{\rm c}^2$.
 On the other hand, for shorter time scales, we see the effects of the noise memory through a time-inhomogeneous evolution of the coherences that goes beyond a Lindbladian description.
-It is interesting to remark that, in spite of not being a Lindbladian evolution, the time-dependent decay rate is always positive, such that the two measures of non-Markovianity in Eqs.~\eqref{eq:non_markovian_measure_cp}-\eqref{eq:N_TD} vanish exactly.
+The time-dependent decay rate is always positive, such that the two measures of non-Markovianity in Eqs.~\eqref{eq:non_markovian_measure_cp}-\eqref{eq:N_TD} vanish exactly.
 The pure dephasing quantum dynamical map of a qubit subjected to OU frequency noise is thus Markovian albeit not Lindbladian.

 From the perspective of L$\ell$QT, we have two parameters to learn $\boldsymbol{\theta}=(c,\tau_{\rm c})\in\Theta=\mathbb{R}_+^2$, which fully parametrize the PSD, the decay rate or, alternatively, the Ramsey attenuation factor \beq \Gamma(t) = \half S(0) \left( t - \tau_{\rm c} \big(1-\ee^{-\frac{t}{\tau_{\rm c}}}\big) \right). \eeq